Last updated 24th June 2021

 6.1 We have put in place appropriate technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 Please see the Security Statement for further information.

-6.2 We also have in place procedures to deal with any suspected personal data breach, and will notify you and the Information Commissioner (and/or other applicable regulator) of a breach where we are legally required to do so.
+6.2 We also have in place procedures to deal with any suspected personal data breach, and will notify you and any applicable regulator of a breach where we are legally required to do so.

 7. For how long do we keep your personal data?